RhysCAllen/MAG-pipeline-public/README.md

 This public repo summarizes the creation and analysis of metagenome-assembled genomes from shotgun sequence of peat bog samples.

 One method to learn to analyze metagenomic sequence is to reproduce published analyses.
 This public repo is a work-in-progress.
-It is an example of the work I would like to do professionally, and of my current level of ability and understanding of creating and working with MAGs.
+It is an example of the work I would like to do professionally, and of my current skill level with MAGs.

 In the interest of space, the DNA sequence files are not duplicated in this public repo, but can be made available upon request.